aws-samples/sagemaker-custom-project-templates/sm-project-tf-gitlab/README.md

 10. For TerraformAction - select "apply".
 11. For SecretsManagerGitlabPrivateToken, enter the "secrets_manager_gitlab_private_token" noted from the Output of Terraform Run of previous step.
 12. For MLOpsS3Bucket, enter the value of "s3_bucket_id" you had noted from the Output of Terraform Run of previous step.
-13. For GitRepoName, enter the GitLab Project Name where you will have the ML Build Code.
-If can be an existing or a new project name.
+13. For GitBuildRepoName, enter the GitLab Project Name where you will have the ML Build Code.
+Please make sure this is a new project name.
 14. For GitRepoURL, enter the URL of your GitLab repository (For ex: https://gitlab.com).
 15. For SecretsManagerGitlabIAMSecretKey, enter the value of "secrets_manager_gitlab_iam_secret_key" you had noted from the Output of Terraform Run of previous step.
 16. For CommandRunerCWLogGrp, enter the value of "cw_log_group_name" you had noted from the Output of Terraform Run of previous step.
-17. For GitBranchName, enter the branch to use from your Git repository for pipeline activities.
+17. For GitDeployRepoName, enter the GitLab Project Name where you will have the ML Deploy Code.
+Please make sure this is a new project name.
 18. For SecretsManagerGitlabUserSecretARN, enter the value of "secrets_manager_gitlab_user_creds" you had noted from the Output of Terraform Run of previous step.
 19. For SecretsManagerGitlabIAMAccessKey, enter the value of "secrets_manager_gitlab_iam_access_key" you had noted from the Output of Terraform Run of previous step.
 20. Select Create Project.
 21. This will trigger the CloudFormation CommandRunner Utility which will inturn perform the Terraform execution to provision the SageMaker Pipeline resources.
 22. The logs of this terraform run will be available in the CloudWatch Log Group you noted from the Output of Terraform Run of previous step.
 23. You have now successfully created an MLOps SageMaker Project with Terraform integration and GitLab.
+24. Once the Project creation & SageMaker Pipeline execution is complete, you can go to the Model Groups tab to approve the model.
+25. Once approved, deploy GitLab CI pipeline will be triggered & it will create SageMaker Endpoints via Terraform.
+26. The Endpoints that are created will be accessible within the "Endpoints" tab of the SageMaker Project.
+27. Note that the Prod endpoint creation from GitLab Deploy CI pipeline is not automated.
+You will have to manually run the last stage of Prod deploy in the GitLab CI pipeline.

 ### Step 7: Cleanup (Optional)

-1. To cleanup the SageMaker Project resources, right click on the SageMaker Project and select "Update Project"
+1. To cleanup the SageMaker Project resources, choose Update from the Actions menu in the upper-right corner of the project tab.

     ![](images/sm-projects-image-3.png)

 2. Change TerraformAction parameter to "destroy".
 3. Update the SageMaker Project.
 4. Monitor the logs in CloudWatch Log group for completion of Terraform run.
-5. Once it is complete, right click on the SageMaker Project and select "Delect Project" to delete the SageMaker Project.
+5. Once it is complete, right click on the SageMaker Project and select "Delete Project" to delete the SageMaker Project.
 6. Now go back to the development machine where you had cloned this repo.
 7. Navigate back to the "Service Catalog Set up" directory.
 Run __"cd sm-project-tf-gitlab/service-catalog-setup/"__.
 8. Generate the Terraform plan.
 Run __"terraform plan"__.